mjcconsulting/camelz4-prototype/docs/README-PKI.md

     update-ca-trust extract
     ```

-13. Copy the new Root CA Certificate to the DAP Management Account pki-dxcapm bucket
+13. Copy the new Root CA Certificate to the CaMeLz Management Account pki-camelzm bucket
     - We will use this location as the standard location to store the PKI certificates and
       certificate revocation lists (.crl).